jcx975/TutoringCalendar/current_students/tutoring/admin/functions/README.txt

 	Purpose:
-		This function is used to read from the tutors.csv file and get the information into an array fur use in other parts of the website. sortEvents.php
+		This function is used to read from the tutors.csv file and get the information into an array fur use in other parts of the website. saveEditTutorChanges.php
+	Arguments:
+		NONE
+	Return:
+		NONE
+	Purpose:
+		This function is used to save the content submitted by the user into the tutors files. sortEvents.php
 	Arguments:
 		x - array